z3lx/genshin-fov-unlock/README.md

 ```

 ## Building
-If you just want to use the plugin, you should follow the instructions in the [Usage](#usage) section.
+If you just want to use the plugin, you should follow the instructions in the [Installation](#Installation) section.
 To build the plugin from source, follow these steps:

 1. Ensure you are on Windows and have git, CMake, and MSVC installed.
 2. Clone the repository and navigate to the project directory: